Sadeler - Circus Maximus from the 17th century

 Description

 Elegant antique furniture and accessories can be an excellent idea for decorating our interiors.
 Today, there is an increasing number of enthusiasts of high-quality vintage items that possess a specific character and soul.
-It is a nod to history, craftsmanship, and the design of classic and timeless furniture.
+It’s a nod to history, craftsmanship, and the design of classic and timeless furniture.
 There are many different styles in antique furniture, each with its distinctive features.

 Empire-style furniture corresponds to the period between the late 18th and early 19th centuries.
-It originated from the reign of Napoleon, who imposed a style heavily inspired by Roman and Greek decorative motifs.
+It originated during Napoleon’s reign, characterized by significant similarities and references to Roman and Greek ornamentation.

 | SKU | ANT- 3996 |